Back in 1998, I started my career as a medical device product development engineer.

 Build your Quality System as you go (For Startups)

-For medical device startups, the quality system expectations is that you have all parts and pieces defined and implemented by the time you go to market.
+For medical device startups, the quality system expectations are that you have all parts and pieces defined and implemented by the time you go to market.

 Yes, there are parts of the FDA regulations and ISO requirements that do apply to you, even if you are pre-market.